How Fitness for Duty Exams Can Prevent Worker’s Comp Claims

 Employers need to protect themselves by doing all they legally can to determine if an applicant can safely perform the physical demands of a job – or risk a worker’s comp claim that could have easily been avoided.

 HNI is a non-traditional insurance and business advisory firm.
-More information at www.hni.com.
+This article originally appeared in the HNI blog.